 - Search Engine Indexing – Search engines will index your translated pages.
 People will be able to find a product you sell by searching in their native language.

-- Search Engine Friendly Paths – Have a separate URL for each language.
-For example: https://martech.zone/fr.
+- Search Engine Friendly URLs – Have a separate URL or Subdomain for each language.
+For example: https://fr.martech.zone/.

 - Translation Editing – Edit the translations manually with GTranslate's inline editor directly from the context.
 This is necessary for some things… for example, I wouldn't want my company name, DK New Media, translated.

 - Subdomains – You can opt into having a subdomain for each of your languages.
-I chose the path rather than subdomain so that I wouldn’t have to manage each subdomain with search console… and split my authority between domains.
+I chose this path rather than the URL path because it was less taxing on my webserver.
+The subdomain method is incredibly fast and just points directly to Gtranslate's cached, translated page.

 - Domain – You can have a separate domain for each language.
-For example: domain.fr will rank higher on search engines results in France.
+For example, if used a .fr top-level domain (tld), your site may rank higher on search engines results in France.

 - Collaborators – If you'd like individuals to assist with manual translation, they can have access to GTranslate and add manual edits.